Daisy Hill (Qld)

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Daisy Hill has a lower income level than the national average according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for financial year 2023.
-In Daisy Hill, the median income among taxpayers is $51,011 and the average income stands at $60,266.
-These figures compare to those of Greater Brisbane, which are $58,236 (median) and $72,799 (average).
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Daisy Hill would be approximately $56,066 (median) and $66,238 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Daisy Hill cluster around the 63rd percentile nationally.
-In terms of income distribution, the predominant cohort spans 34.8% of locals (2,588 people) with incomes ranging from $1,500 to $2,999.
-This is similar to the broader area where 33.3% of residents fall into this income bracket.
-After housing expenses, 85.1% of income remains for other expenses in Daisy Hill.
-The suburb's Socio-Economic Indexes For Areas (SEIFA) income ranking places it in the 6th decile.
+The suburb of Daisy Hill had a lower than average income level nationally according to ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers was $51,011 and the average income stood at $60,266.
+In comparison, Greater Brisbane's figures were $58,236 and $72,799 respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $56,066 (median) and $66,238 (average) as of September 2025.
+According to the 2021 Census, incomes in Daisy Hill cluster around the 63rd percentile nationally.
+In terms of income distribution, 34.8% of locals (2,588 people) fall within the $1,500 - 2,999 category, similar to the broader area where 33.3% occupy this bracket.
+After housing costs, 85.1% of income remains for other expenses.
+The suburb's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income